20% off your first purchase with code: SHOP24

 If you choose to give your students flexible seating options, you won’t have the headache of trying to arrange desks and your students will love being able to choose their own seats for different tasks.
 Anything from beanbag chairs and giant pillows to balance balls and floor rockers can be used in a flexible seating classroom setting.

-However, when implementing flexible seating, it is of utmost importance that you have clear rules and procedures in place.
-Your students MUST understand how and when to use flexible seating and you must an alternative (desk and chair) for those who cannot follow the rules.
+However, when implementing flexible seating, it is of the utmost importance to have clear rules and procedures in place.
+Your students MUST understand how and when to use flexible seating and you must have an alternative (desk and chair) for those who cannot follow the rules.
 Although it might seem like flexible seating equals a casual atmosphere, it is actually quite the opposite.

-• Accommodates students' preferences and personal learning needs
+• Accommodates student learning needs and personal preferences

-• Gives students a greater level of control
+• Allows for student choice and gives kids a greater level of control

 • Does not require classroom desks for every student

-• Can have a positive impact on student attitude and academic performance
+• Can have a positive impact on student attitude and academic success

 • Not all students handle choice well